ElektraInitiative/libelektra/doc/help/CHECK.md

 Please report any output caused by official plugins to [http://git.libelektra.org/issues](http://git.libelektra.org/issues).

+Since the error code is a return value, it is not automatically displayed to the shell.
+If the user wants to have the value printed, they must do so manually (by running a command such as `echo $?`.

 ## EXAMPLES

 To check the Key Database:
 	`kdb check`

+To check the Key Database and then print the result:
+	`kdb check`
+followed by:
+	`echo $?`

 To check the Key Database including write checks:
 	`kdb check -f`